-From what has transpired, Electronic Arts and Respawn could soon be planning one stress test on the Apex Legends mobile counterpart.
+From what has transpired, Electronic Arts and Respawn could soon be planning one stress test on the mobile counterpart of Apex Legends.
 Useful test for collect data on performance and bugs by users.
 As beta access continues to grow, the game could be ready within the next fiscal year.
 Model this somewhat similar to its counterparts battle royale.

 There are no further details on the release of the mobile version of the game.
 Electronic Arts clearly has future plans in store for it.
 However, and if the details in the earnings report relating to the new mobile gaming tests will not disappoint expectations, it is possible that Apex Legends mobile can come out already this year.